Voley/Algorithmic-Problems/Puzzles/Heavy/README.md

 # Solutions:

 Take an increasing number of pills from each bottle, e.g. 1, 2, 3...
 20.
 This sum will be `(20 * (20 + 1)) / 2` + some extra from heavier pills
-Index of a bottle with heavier pills is:
-`(totalSum - sum) / 0.1`
+Index of a bottle with heavier pills is `(totalSum - sum) / 0.1`

 # Swift